keremciu/sketch-iconfont/README.md

 Its a nice plugin to use icon fonts in Sketch for developers and designers.

-We've font awesome and material icons support now.
-Sure, I would like to add more.
+Now it support font awesome and material icons but sure, I would like to add more.
+Maybe I can create a custom(like flat) icon font uploader to this plugin.

 ## Demo
 ![demo][demo-image]